intel/nauta/docs/user-guide/actions/mount.md

 |`-v, --verbose`| No | Set verbosity level: <br>`-v` for INFO, <br>`-vv` for DEBUG |
 |`-h, --help` | No | Show help message and exit. |

 ## Returns

-This command returns another command that can be used to mount a client's folders on his/her local machine.
-It also shows what command should be used to unmount client's folder after it is not longer needed.
+This command returns another command that can be used to mount a client's folders on a users local machine.
+It also shows what command should be used to unmount client's folder after it is no longer needed.

 ## list Subcommand

 ### Synopsis

 Displays a list of Nauta related folders mounted on a user's machine.
-If run using admin credentials, displays mounts of all users.
+If run using admin credentials, it displays mounts of all users.

 ### Syntax

 `nctl mount list`

 ### Returns

 List of mounted folders.
-Each row contains additional information (i.e. remote and local location) concerning those mounts.
-Set of data displayed by this command depends on operating system.
+Each row contains additional information (for example, remote and local location) for those mounts.

+**Note:** The data sets displayed by this command depends on operating system used.

 ### Additional Remarks

-This command displays only those mounts that exposing Nauta shares.
-Other mounted folders are not taken into account.
+This command displays only those mounts that expose Nauta shares.
+Other mounted folders _are not_ taken into account.